CloudLabsAI-Azure/Cloud-Native-Application/labguide/overview.md

 ## Accessing Your Lab Environment

 1. Once the environment is provisioned, a virtual machine (JumpVM) and guide will be loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
-You can see the number on the bottom of the lab guide to switch to different exercises in the lab guide.
+You can see the number on the bottom of the guide to switch to different exercises in the guide.

    ![](media/english-get-new-01.png "Lab Environment")